Statistics & Biostatistics

 Pharmaceutical, Manufacturing, Marketing, Banking, and Insurance industries.

-For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
+For the Master of Business & Science (MBS) degree, students take 24 credits in the sciences and 19 credits in business.
+In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.
 The business curriculum is listed here.
 The science courses for the Statistics and Biostatistics concentration are given below.

 The Statistics and Biostatistics concentration consists of 4 required core courses and 4 electives in the 500 level.